-Chair said the history with Assessment prior was like an uphill battle and faculty only did the minimum with the necessary reports for job protection.
-There was a lot of turn-over.
+There has been a lot of turn-over recently.
 Now is the time to have a new perspective, no more focus on job loss but sticking together.
-Use Assessment as a building integration piece that has value for all.
+Use Assessment as a building and integration piece that has value for all.

 CAO recommended at the next Assessment meeting, committee members work on a survey that will be sent to full-time faculty.
 At the meeting they can finalize the questions that will be put on the survey.
 It was agreed upon to have the survey go out finals week, and then re-send the first week of classes as a reminder.
 Chair said that Assessment is to gage what we are doing well, and what can we do to get better which grows the faculty strengths.
 The goal is to help improve the process, so students have better outcomes.
-Chair said he is still trying to re-engage after Covid and just went back to in-person lectures last year.
-CAO said not every student likes in-person, and we have to offer them options.
-Learning is different than it was pre-Covid.
-Chair has utilized the skills he has done before and after Covid.

 The Chair stated he would send an email to all Assessment Committee members and ask for their responses prior to the December 1st meeting.
 Their responses will be used for questions used for the faculty survey about Assessment to be sent finals week.
 The new ALO can help better bridge the gap with Assessment.
 The goal is to build a community of support and understanding for the faculty and to plan for an extended working meeting during Fall Convo.